Poland's LOT keeps options open in difficult hunt for investor

 European carriers have consolidated much less than their counterparts in the United States, with few of the major airlines currently in a position to look at buying rivals.

-British Airways and Iberia owner IAG (ICAG.L) is bidding for Irish carrier Aer Lingus AERL.I and the Portuguese government is privatising TAP.
-In terms of IPOs, low-cost carrier Wizz (WIZZ.L) managed to list earlier this year, eight months after a previous failed attempt.
+British Airways and Iberia owner IAG is bidding for Irish carrier Aer Lingus and the Portuguese government is privatising TAP.
+In terms of IPOs, low-cost carrier Wizz managed to list earlier this year, eight months after a previous failed attempt.

 One of the issues being discussed at the IATA meeting will look at how to make airlines more investible.